Martin Luther King Jr. Day to remember a great civil rights leader, a Nobel Peace Prize winner, and a man who had a dream and changed the world.

 We celebrate Martin Luther King Jr. Day by remembering that we shall never stop dreaming!
-Especially dreaming about world peace, about all people being respected and treated equally, about a day when we will all tolerate each other's differences, knowing that it is our differences that make us unique individuals: beautiful and kind, capable of holding each other's hands across the 🌎globe, remembering that we are all one big family!
+Especially dreaming about world peace, and that ALL people are respected and treated equally.
+We shall see the day when differences will be not just tolerated but admired!
+Since it is our differences that make us unique individuals: beautiful and kind, capable of holding each other’s hands across the globe, remembering that we are all one big family!

-"I Have a Dream!"
-Martin Luther King Jr. said, and it was a beautiful dream that had become a reality for so many people!
-"One 💧 drop raises the 🌊 sea!"
+“I Have a Dream!”
+Martin Luther King Jr. said in August of 1963 in Washington D.C.
+And it was a beautiful dream that had become a reality for so many people!
+“One drop raises the sea!”
 I teach my children.
 Every thought matters, every deed can bring on a change, while hope and trust in the goodness of humanity will help us see it through.

-To discuss the qualities Martin Luther King Jr. believed so strongly in, we talked about a Peaceful Character (download a pdf here), and what really takes to be peaceful.
-The following characteristics must be present: Respect (the pivotal ground that holds all other "fingers"), also Caring, Fairness, Responsibility, Trustworthiness, and Citizenship!
+To discuss the qualities Martin Luther King Jr. believed so strongly in, we talked about a Peaceful Character, and what really takes to be peaceful.
+The following characteristics must be present: Respect (the pivotal ground that holds all other “fingers”), also Caring, Fairness, Responsibility, Trustworthiness, and Citizenship!

 The “Respect” part takes up the entire palm of the 🖐🏻hand!